SCLW/Circuitry-Based-Sound/readme.md

 ## CD4040

 This IC performs frequency division.
-If a square wave is applied to the input, each output creates square waves at half the frequency of its preceeding output, at which the first output Q1 applies its division to the input signal and oscillates at a rate at one half, Q2 at one quarter, Q3 at one eighth Q4 at one sixteenth and so on.
+If a square wave is applied to the input, each output creates square waves at half the frequency of its preceding output, at which the first output Q1 applies its division to the input signal and oscillates at a rate at one half, Q2 at one quarter, Q3 at one eighth Q4 at one sixteenth and so on.

 Control input "reset" triggers all output stages to "low".
 For continuously frequency division it should be kept at a logical low.